Delta SkyMiles® Gold American Express Card Review

 The Delta SkyMiles® Platinum American Express Card comes with a more sizeable annual fee of $250, but this cost could certainly be worth it for the right kind of Delta traveler.

 The Delta SkyMiles® Platinum card is packed full of travel benefits.
 Cardholders can enjoy: Domestic Main Cabin round-trip companion certificate each year upon renewal of the card (Payment of the government imposed taxes and fees of no more than $75 for roundtrip domestic flights - for itineraries with up to four flight segments - is required); discounted Delta Sky Club access (for a discounted fee of $39 per person, you and up to two traveling companions can relax before your flight in the Delta Sky Club); a statement credit available every four years after you apply for Global Entry ($100) or a statement credit available every 4.5 years after you apply for a five year TSA Pre✓® membership (up to $85); baggage insurance; and more.
-On an ongoing basis cardholders earn 3X miles on Delta purchases and purchases made directly with hotels; 2X miles at restaurants and at U.S. supermarkets; and 1X mile on all other eligible purchases.
-New cardholders also have a limited time opportunity to earn 90,000 bonus miles once spending $3,000 in the first three months.
-Offer expires 4/28/2021.
+On an ongoing basis cardholders earn 3X miles on Delta purchases and purchases made directly with hotels and 2X miles at restaurants and at U.S. supermarkets.
+For a limited time, new cardholders also have an opportunity to earn 90,000 bonus miles once spending $3,000 in the first three months and a $200 statement credit once making a Delta purchase with the card within the same time frame.
+Plus, get a 0% intro APR on purchases for 12 months from the date of account opening (then 15.74% - 24.74% Variable).
+Offers expire 7/28/2021.

 Considering all the perks that come with the Platinum card, the annual fee hardly seems like much as it can so easily be offset.
 If you're a frequent Delta traveler, going with the more premium Platinum card could have its advantages.
 However, if you're only an occasional Delta travel, you may be better suited with the Gold card.